celo-org/docs/docs/cli/account.md

 ## `celocli account:get-metadata ARG1`

 Show information about an address.
-Retreives the metadata URL for an account from the on-chain, then fetches the metadata file off-chain and verifies proofs as able.
+Retrieves the metadata URL for an account from the on-chain, then fetches the metadata file off-chain and verifies proofs as able.

 ```
 USAGE